metal3d/fyne-streamer/README.md

 On Windows, you need to download Gstreamer and follow the configuration suggested by the [Go-GST](https://github.com/go-gst/go-gst) package in the [Windows](https://github.com/go-gst/go-gst#windows) section.

+> **Important** On Windows, it seems that the only MingW version that successfuly builds go-gst is <= 11.
+Also, you **must** add the "bin" directory of "Gstreamer" (mingw version) in the "Path" environment to avoid copying the DLLs to your working directory.

 For Mac users, you should be fine with "HomeBrew".

+Android, iOs...

 > **At this time, although Gstreamer is compatible with Android and iOS, we can't provide documentation on how to compile your applications with Fyne-Streamer - but as soon as we have the solution, it will be presented here.**

-Also...
+>
+> If you're confortable with Android or iOS development, you're welcome to provide us a solution!

+And finaly...

-> **Warning**, installing and compiling Go-Gst could take a while.
-The first time you'll compile your application, it may take 1 minute to compile and start.
-The next compilations will be very fast.
+> Installing and **compiling Go-Gst could take a while**.
+The first time you'll compile your application, it may take several minutes to finalize the process.
+> This only happens once, to make Go caching the compilation results.
+>
+> The next compilations will be very fast.
 See [This issue](https://github.com/go-gst/go-gst/issues/16)

 ## Demo